Pakettikauppa/woo-pakettikauppa/readme.txt

 4. Setup wizard

 == Changelog ==
+= 3.1.1 =
+* If product does not exists, display "unknown product"

 = 3.1.0 =
 * Create multiple shipping labels from order view
 * Allow editing of order phone number and email address